EvanDLang/SHIFT-SMCE-User-Guide/docs/source/pages/jupyter_notebook_basics.rst

     #Create a clean Conda environment
     conda create --name <your-env-name> python --no-default-package

+    #Create a Conda environment with a specific version of python
+    conda create --name <your-env-name> python=3.9 ipython

 * Activate your new environment and install ipykernel and other packages

 ::